 The operating class’s channel spacing is equal to or less than the BSS bandwidth of all the reported APs in the Neighbor AP Information field

-If there are multiple operating classes for which all the above are true, an operating class that is expected to be understood by all STAs that might receive the element and connect to the reported AP should be selected, even if the channel spacing of that operating class is less than the BSS bandwidth of all the reported APs in the Neighbor AP Information field.
+If there are multiple operating classes in Table E-4 for which all the above are true, the AP should select (one of) the operating class(es) that is expected to be understood by all STAs that might intend to connect to the reported AP, even if the channel spacing of that operating class is less than the BSS bandwidth of all the reported APs in the Neighbor AP Information field.

 NOTE 2 – STAs conformant with an earlier revision of this standard might not understand all the operating classes defined in Table E-4 (Global operating classes).
 The above recommendation is intended to maximize backward compatibility.
 For example, if an AP reports an EHT AP that is operating a BSS with 320 MHz bandwidth in 6 GHz band using operating class 137, it is recommended that the operating class selected by the AP in the Reduced Neighbor Report element is operating class 131, 132, 133 or 134, since these are expected to be understood by all STAs that can connect to the reported 6 GHz AP.